 Once a cybercriminal is in your network, they can pretty much do whatever they want; identity theft, data theft, and malware insertions are just the tip of the iceberg.
 Therefore, you must take measures to protect your home network and family from intruders and snoopers.

 Conclusion: Enjoy Peace of Mind in Safety

 Your home should be a safe place to be in, physically and digitally.
-Many focus more on the former but not so much on the latter.
-A secure home network is vital and should also be a top priority for everyone.
-You can get started by following the tips listed above.
-They can be very useful for non-tech savvy people too.
+A secure home network is vital and should also be a top priority for everyone, so get started by following the tips listed above.